 When it comes to creating visually appealing content, choosing the right image format is just as important as selecting the perfect photo or graphic.
-The format you choose can impact your website’s loading speed, image quality, and even your SEO performance.
-With so many options available—JPEG, PNG, GIF, SVG, and more—it can be overwhelming to decide which one is best for your specific needs.
-In this guide, we’ll break down the most common image formats, their pros and cons, and how to choose the best one for your project.
+The format you choose can impact your website’s loading speed, SEO performance, and overall user experience.
+But with so many options—JPEG, PNG, GIF, SVG, and more—it can be overwhelming to decide which one is best for your needs.

 Pros: